 Ingredients that make up soaps and detergents are regulated under the Canadian Environmental Protection Act, 1999 (CEPA) by Environment Canada and Health Canada.
 CEPA is “An Act respecting pollution prevention and the protection of the environment and human health in order to contribute to sustainable development.”
-The brochure “Assessing Chemicals in Canada for Risk: Protecting the Health of Canadians and their Environment” describes how processes under CEPA scientifically consider, in a comprehensive way, chemicals that are used in Canada and how they are managed to protect the health of Canadians and their environment.
+This link describes how processes under CEPA scientifically consider, in a comprehensive way, chemicals that are used in Canada and how they are managed to protect the health of Canadians and their environment.
 On December 8, 2006, the government announced a comprehensive plan for chemicals.
+This program has been world leading, with the third phase almost complete.
 For more information on this process, go to this excellent website: Chemical Substances.

 Under CEPA, the New Substances Notification Regulations ensure that all new ingredients (substances) are assessed for their potential to harm human health or the environment.
 These regulations are also applied to new substances used in products regulated under the Food and Drugs Act.

-The new Act – the Canada Consumer Product Safety Act and the Consumer Chemicals and Containers Regulations, 2001 regulate the way these products are packaged and labelled.
+The Canada Consumer Product Safety Act and the Consumer Chemicals and Containers Regulations, 2001 regulate the way these products are packaged and labelled.